CURE FAQs: Frequently Asked Questions

 This paper from the American Heart Association offers a good summary of Homocysteine.

 • Coronary Artery Calcium Score (CACS): This CT scan detects mature calcified plaque in the coronary arteries.
-However, it can miss new noncalcified plaque.
+However, it misses new noncalcified plaque.
 This test is not useful in monitoring therapy progress/benefit.
-We recommend CACS when CIMT does not reveal disease but there is still suspicion of coronary artery disease.
+We recommend CACS when CIMT does not reveal disease but there is still concern about coronary artery disease.
 If this test detects disease that would have otherwise been undetected, a more proactive approach to address root causes will be encouraged.
 Beware of the slippery slope to a stress test, stents or surgery.
 Coronary Calcium Score is a “loss leader”for interventional cardiology programs.
-Call us first before scheduling further tests.
+Call us first before scheduling further tests, especially if you have no symptoms like chest discomfort and shortness of breath.

 • Home Sleep Testing and Auto Titrated CPAP: These tests have made diagnosis and management of sleep apnea more affordable and effective.
 Sleep apnea is a root cause of heart attack, stroke, atrial fibrillation, hypertension and heart failure.
 Treating it can lower your risk of these events, lower your blood pressure, and reduce arterial inflammation.

-• Oral Microbiome Testing: Oral microbiome testing involves taking a sample of saliva, and analyzing it in a laboratory to identify the types of bacteria present.
-If high risk bacteria species are found, they can contribute to arterial inflammation.
-In some cases, this can affect management of periodontal disease, which contributes to heart attack and stroke risk.
+• Oral Microbiome Testing: Oral microbiome testing involves taking a sample of saliva to identify the types of bacteria present.
+If high risk bacteria are found, they likely contribute to periodontal and arterial inflammation.
+In some cases, this can affect management of periodontal disease and contribute to heart attack and stroke risk.

-Knowing the nature of your oral “neighborhood” can prompt a more proactive approach to your oral hygiene.
-If there are dangerous criminals in your neighborhood, you will be more careful to “lock your doors” and augment your security for protection.
-The chronic diseases affected by your oral microbiome include periodontal disease, cardiovascular disease, Type 2 Diabetes and prediabetes, and even some cancers and dementia.
+Knowing the occupants of your oral “neighborhood” can prompt a more proactive approach to your oral hygiene.
+If there are dangerous criminals in your neighborhood, you will be more careful to “lock your doors” and augment your protection.
+The progressing but reversible diseases affected by your oral microbiome include periodontal disease, cardiovascular disease, Type 2 Diabetes and prediabetes, and even some cancers and dementia.
+Options for intervention are best guided by a dentist and hygienist who understand this and the effective interventions.
+General steps include brushing, flossing, water flossing, antiseptic mouthwashes, oral focused probiotics and xylitol gum.
+More deeply established infections may require systemic antibiotics and debridement procedures like root planing and deep cleaning followed by maintenance routines.

 Read More